 In a nutshell, the article argues that many brands are spending their marketing budgets in all the wrong places, based on an outmoded “funnel” marketing model – and proposes an evidence-based alternative.
 The article by David C Edelman – McKinsey Global Digital Marketing Strategy, and entitled “Branding in the Digital Age: You’re Spending Your Money in All the Wrong Places“ can be accessed here (pay-wall), but below you’ll find the speed summary, with implications for social commerce – we think it’s useful.
+And if you don’t have time for that, here’s the summary of the summary Branding in the Digital Age: You’re Spending Your Money in All the Wrong Places.
+David C Edelman – McKinsey Global Digital Marketing Strategy From an accompanying McKinsey Quarterly article: The Consumer Decision Journey From this… …To this.
 Decoding the Consumer.
 In the 1950’s, on the children’s live-action adventure Captain Midnight, the Secret Squadron was chartered to combat evil.

 Squadron members used special decoder rings to decipher messages that no one else could understand.
 The secret decoding power provided a competitive advantage that allowed the Secret Squadron to triumph over their opponents.
 Wouldn’t it be great if you could slip on a special marketing decoder ring to decipher your prospects?
 Imagine the advantage of knowing the secret communication channel, time and message to most efficiently and effectively win the sale.
 Marketing stories would be written and songs sung as victory over your inefficient competition would be certain.
 Alignment with the Consumer Buying Process The customer experience is influenced by all touch points people encounter from moments before they are aware of a need until they have fulfilled that need.
 1. 2.
 3. 4.